Inventory carrying cost definition

 How to Reduce Inventory Carrying Cost

 There are several ways to reduce the carrying cost of inventory, involving just-in-time production principles, constant monitoring of inventory levels, and promptly disposing of excess inventory.
-These concepts are discussed below.
+These concepts are discussed below:

+• Use just-in-time production.
+One way to reduce the cost of carrying inventory is to adopt just-in-time production principles, so that suppliers deliver raw materials directly to the company’s production lines, thereby greatly reducing the inventory investment.
+Depending on the situation, this can mean that suppliers are taking on the cost of carrying the inventory.
 Goods can also be produced only to match existing customer orders, so that obsolescence costs are eliminated.
 This means that the amount of finished goods inventory is kept to a minimum.
 Instead, the production process is geared towards very short production runs, so that it can process individual customer orders as they arrive.
 Only an extremely well-organized production facility that uses just-in-time manufacturing principles can produce to order.

-Another option is to constantly monitor optimal inventory levels and reorder points, to keep from investing too much in inventory.
+• Monitor inventory levels.
+Constantly monitor optimal inventory levels and reorder points, to keep from investing too much in inventory.
 This analysis can result in differing inventory levels throughout the year, as customer order volumes vary; inventory levels are especially likely to change for a seasonal business, where sales may spike for a very short span of months.
 Reorder points can be influenced by how far suppliers are located from the company’s location, since closer suppliers have shorter delivery times.
 Thus, changing suppliers can have an impact on reorder points and quantities.
 A business that wants to reduce its inventory carrying costs could do so by purchasing from a cluster of suppliers that is located nearby.

+• Dispose of excess inventory.
 A good way to minimize inventory holding costs is to promptly disposition any inventory items that are not selling well.
 This may involve returning goods to suppliers (perhaps in exchange for a restocking fee), or selling off goods to a third party at a discounted price.
 For a larger business with many products, that may require the services of an entire group within the purchasing department.

 Example of Inventory Carrying Cost